Facebook wants to show it's a force for good amid scandals

 Facebook's mission is to bring the world closer together.
-But lately, the social network has been associated with breaking societies apart.
+But lately the company has been associated with breaking societies apart.

 On Thursday, the tech giant tried to reset perceptions, showcasing the work it's been doing to "build community and bring the world closer together."
-More than 400 community leaders gathered at the social network Menlo Park, California headquarters for its third annual communities summit.
+More than 400 community leaders gathered at the social network's Menlo Park, California, headquarters for the company's third annual communities summit.
 Live music filled the air as attendees shuffled into a room filled with bright colors.

 Facebook COO Sheryl Sandberg, who kicked off the summit, acknowledged that the company is going through a challenging time and needs to do more to prevent harm on the platform because "the bad threatens to drown out the good."

-The company is also expanding a tool that lets users find mentors and mentees in Facebook groups globally, including in North and South America over the next few months.
-The feature used to be available only to groups aimed at parenting, professional and personal development.
+Over the next few months, the company is also expanding a tool that lets users find mentors and mentees in Facebook groups globally, including in North and South America.
+The feature used to be available only to groups aimed at parenting and professional and personal development.

 About 1.4 billion people use Facebook groups every month worldwide.